-SchoolTutoring Academy’s tutoring programs for Everett students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Everett students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Everett Public Schools consist of seven schools—six K-8 schools and one high school—and a total of 5,889 students.
 Each of the schools has its own mission and/or vision.
 For example, the Lafayette School strives to provide a nurturing learning environment that allows students to reach their full potential.
 It also hopes to cultivate students who have solid character, become responsible and thriving citizens, and are able find success in a global society.

 We currently cover the following Everett-area school district: Everett Public Schools.

 Educating Our Parents: Understanding the Everett District Curriculum